santisbon/icloud-flatpak/FLATHUB.md

 ## Permissions Explanation

 This app uses minimal permissions following Flatpak best practices:
-- `--talk-name=org.freedesktop.Flatpak` - Required to spawn Epiphany as a separate Flatpak
 - `--share=ipc` - Standard for desktop apps (X11 shared memory)
 - `--socket=wayland` / `--socket=fallback-x11` - Desktop environment integration

-Note: The launcher doesn't need network access or GPU access - those are handled by Epiphany itself running in its own sandbox.
+**Base Application:** The app extends `org.gnome.Epiphany` as its base, which means:
+- Epiphany is bundled within the app (no separate installation needed)
+- All necessary permissions (network, GPU, etc.) are inherited from the Epiphany base
+- The launcher is self-contained and doesn't need additional runtime dependencies

 ## Flathub Guidelines